apache/phoenix-connectors/phoenix5-spark/README.md

 val configuration = new Configuration()
 // Can set Phoenix-specific settings, requires 'hbase.zookeeper.quorum'

-val sc = new SparkContext("local", "phoenix-test")
+val sparkConf = new SparkConf().set("spark.ui.showConsoleProgress", "false")
-val sqlContext = new SQLContext(sc)
+val sc = new SparkContext("local", "phoenix-test", sparkConf) val sqlContext = new SQLContext(sc)

 // Load the columns 'ID' and 'COL1' from TABLE1 as a DataFrame